nloury/prompt-instructions/instructions/core.md

     # any futher processing of result, like setting accessor key
     dict_key = 'internal_id'  # or other key that uniquely identifies the result
     return {r[dict_key]: r for r in result if r is not None}

+class Base:
+    # Some reusable code

+class Derived(Base):
+    # Extension of base class for specific functionality
 ```

 ## Web scraping